 |Trudy Cochran Coltrane (1915-2000)|

-In 1929, Trudy's father, Dr. Cochran, a school teacher who had gone back to school and become a dentist earlier in life, died of a stroke at fifty-six years old.
+In 1929, Trudy's father, Dr. Ira Lee Cochran, Sr., died of a stroke at fifty-six years old.
 Trudy was fourteen years old.
-Dr. Cochran left each of his children $1000, a sum equivalent to about $14,000 in 2017.
+Dr. Cochran left each of his children $1000; a sum equivalent to about $14,000 in 2017.

 "The Jersey Cereal Food Co. was organized there in 1903 with $200,000 capital for the manufacture and distribution of a breakfast cereal called "Jersey Flake."
 A three-story brick building was erected about a mile south of Irwin near Hahntown at what became known as Cereal, Pa., production began the following year.
 Before the cereal plant was built, the area was farmland and was known as Lindencross.

 Ira's father, Robert John Cochran, was born near Charlotte, North Carolina, on July 27, 1846, and enlisted in the Confederate army during the Civil War.
 How he ended up married to Mary Evangeline Fleming, Ira's mother, and living out his days in Pennsylvania has been the subject of much speculation.